 Please check the AWS EC2 Instance Types for more information.

 If you are installing Triofox in Microsoft Windows Azure, here is the minimum Azure Virtual Machine size we recommend for production use.

 - D4a V4 (4 vCPU 16GB)

 - D4ds V4 (4 vCPU 16GB)

 Step 5: Start Installation

-You can get the Triofox installation package from the Triofox partner portal (by login to http://www.Triofox.com) and get to the Private Triofox section.
+You can get the Triofox installation package from the Triofox customer portal (by login to http://www.triofox.com) and get to the Private Triofox section.

-Sign into the Triofox server console (RDP or physical console are fine) with administrator rights.
-Once you click the "Download" button on the Partner Portal, the installer will appear either in downloads or as a link at the bottom of your browser.
-Click the executable file to begin the installation.
+Log in to the Triofox server console (RDP or physical console are fine) with administrator privileges.
+Once you click on the "Download" button in the customer portal, the installer will appear either in the Downloads section or as a link at the bottom of your browser.
+Click the executable file to start the installation.